End qualified immunity in Georgia

 • Starts attorney fees

-Yes.
-The proposed legislation states, "(d) To the extent necessary for any actions to proceed under this Code section, the defense of sovereign immunity is waived as to any claim, counterclaim, cross-claim, or third-party claim brought in the courts of this state by an aggrieved person seeking legal or equitable relief or any other appropriate relief, including, but not limited to, reasonable attorney fees, pursuant to this Code section."
+Yes, section 3-3 of the bill states, "(d) To the extent necessary for any actions to proceed under this Code section, the defense of sovereign immunity is waived as to any claim, counterclaim, cross-claim, or third-party claim brought in the courts of this state **by an aggrieved person seeking legal or equitable relief or any other appropriate relief, including, but not limited to, reasonable attorney fees,** pursuant to this Code section."

 • Starts holding individual employees accountable